 Ferreira is (co)-author in more than 60 publications (see publication list) including two patents.

 Since his PhD, Ferreira completed the co-supervision of 1 Post-Doc, 1 PhD student, 6 Master students, and 4 foreign students from different programs.
-At the moment is co-supervisor of 1 Post-Doc, 1 PhD student and 2 Master students.
-During his career Ferreira got different recognitions and awards, like: best student award – University of Beira Interior (2001); PhD fellowship - FCT (2003); Post-Doc fellowship – FCT (2008, 2014); and Frank Chapman Memorial Award - Sugar Ind.
+At the moment is co-supervisor of 1 Post-Doc, 4 PhD student and 2 Master students.
+During his career Ferreira got different recognitions and awards, like: best student award – University of Beira Interior (2001); PhD fellowship - FCT (2003); Post-Doc fellowship – FCT (2008, 2014); Frank Chapman Memorial Award - Sugar Ind.
 Tech.
-(2012).
+(2012); nomination to the award Inovação Tecnológica da U.Porto'17 (2017), and Scientific recognition award - FEUP (2018).

-Actually, Ferreira is Research fellow (FCT Investigator) at LEPABE-FEUP being responsible for two research projects and several protocols established with the industry and research groups in the areas of crystallization and multiphase reactors.
+Actually, Ferreira is Research fellow and lecturer at FEUP being responsible for two research projects and several protocols established with the industry and research groups in the areas of crystallization and multiphase reactors (please visit the website www.meso-ofr.com

 - Technological sciences > Engineering > Chemical engineering